jkariscodes/my-demo-website/README.md

 2. Create the environment variables file from the provided [development sample file](.env_dev.sample).
 You should now have the `.env_dev.yml` file.
 3. Edit the environment variables accordingly.
 They include environment, secret key, database connection settings etc.
 4. Build the required docker images by executing `make build-dev`
-5. Run the docker containers by executing `make up-dev`
+5. Run the docker containers by executing `make runserver-dev`
 6. Create super user (optional) by executing `make superuser-dev`

 #### Production